 Allow financial institutions to deposit both forward and return paper check items.

-Foreign Check Service-Including Canadian Provides financial institutions with a Foreign Check Collection Service, including a Canadian Check Collection Service, for all checks drawn on depository institutions outside of the twelve Federal Reserve Districts.
+Provide financial institutions with a Foreign Check Collection Service, including a Canadian Check Collection Service, for all checks drawn on depository institutions outside of the 12 Federal Reserve Districts.

 Knowledge of the plans outlined here will help ensure continued service during a Federal Reserve Check Services processing disruption.
 During a disruption, Federal Reserve staff will work to ensure the highest possible level of service.
 Successful operations will require both coordination and cooperation between financial institutions and Federal Reserve staff.